Analysis: Despite declining stats, Seahawks coaches say there is nothing wrong with the offense

 Coach Pete Carroll and offensive coordinator Brian Schottenheimer have said in recent interviews that defenses began playing Seattle differently.
 Specifically, using more soft zone coverages and particularly two-high looks, meaning keeping two safeties deep.
 That has helped limit big plays and forced Seattle to do more of the proverbial “taking what the defense gives them.”

-Seattle was held to a season-low 292 yards Sunday by the Rams and just 4.8 per play.
-But the Seahawks also mounted two long drives in the second half to pull away from a team that has one of the NFL’s best defenses.
+Seattle was held to a season-low 292 yards Sunday by the Rams and just 4.8 yards per play.
+But the Seahawks mounted two long drives in the second half to pull away from a team that has one of the NFL’s best defenses.

-Seattle also didn’t have a turnover and has just two in the past three games — all wins — after committing 10 while going 1-3 in a four-game span at midseason.
+Seattle also didn’t have a turnover and has just two in the past three games — all victories — after committing 10 while going 1-3 in a four-game span at midseason.

 “We’re playing really good, smart football right now, and we’re playing complementary football,” Carroll said.